 The next day was supposed to be slightly warmer with the promise of more sun.
 After breakfast at the Last Bite (Kevin said, “Your friend Scott knows how to make a mean egg.”), we moseyed over to the Nears.

 The first time I’d ever toproped To Be or Not To Be (5.11R/5.12?) was in the spring with Scott Albright.
 I lowered to the ground and he said to me, “You blew the first crux.”

 I said, “Yeah, I know.”

 “You blew the first crux, but you sailed through the other two.”

 The seed was planted and I knew I wanted it.

-I just kept moving.
+I kept moving.
 Up and up and up.
-Plugged a piece, held on tightly to a crimp rail (even bigger than the razor sharp ones coming up next) to plug in one more.
-Then all of the thoughts came rushing back, specifically the “I AM SO PUMPED OUT OF MY MIND!” thought.
-IGNORE IT.
-I took what little rest I could with my left heel hooked by my first piece.
-IGNORE IT.
-And I shot out right to an edge.
+Plugged a piece, held on tightly to a rail to plug in one more for security.
+Then, out of nowhere, all of the thoughts came rushing back.
+“I AM SO PUMPED OUT OF MY MIND!”
+I thought.
+I tried to ignore it and took what little rest I could, then shot out to my right to an edge.
+Finally, I reached that perfect foot to stand up on.
 And another.
 And another.
-And then found that perfect foot to stand up on.
-And another.
-And another.
-Then the last crimp.
+Then came the last crimp.
 And then a good crimp.
-And then I felt like screaming at the top of my lungs, so I let out a “whaaahoooo!”
+When I got to the chains, I felt like screaming at the top of my lungs.